drelo/model-partition-IQTREE/README.md

 # model-partition-IQTREE
-A simple example to parse IQTREE model selection to generate a partition file for concatenated analysis.
+A simple example to parse IQTREE model selection in each gene alignment to generate a partition file with the best substitution model for use in concatenated analyses.

 ### Obtaining a Partition File with the Best Substitution Models